ivan-hc/AM/README.md

 		am -d {PROGRAM}
 		am -d --convert {PROGRAM}

-**Description**: Download one or more installation scripts to your desktop or convert them to local installers for "AppMan" (the latter must be present).
+**Description**: Download one or more installation scripts to your desktop or convert them to local installers for "AppMan".

 ------------------------------------------------------------------------
 ### `extra`, `-e`